ichakra2/pca-hybrid/README.md

 Requirements:
 ---------------

-- Python 2.7
+- Software -  Python 2.7 on RedHat or any other Linux distributions

-- NVIDIA GPU 1080Ti or higher (ImageNet simulations on ResNet-18 roughly take 3-4 days to complete, CIFAR-100 takes 2-3 hours)
+- Hardware -  NVIDIA GPU 1080Ti or higher (ImageNet simulations on ResNet-18 roughly take 3-4 days to complete, CIFAR-100 takes 2-3 hours)

 -------------
 Dependencies: